ISEL-DEETC/quickfaas-essentials/README.md

 └───QuickFaaS-Auth -> uniform programming model for OAuth2.0 │                     authentication mechanism
 │
-└───QuickFaaS-Model -> uniform programming model for the development │                      & deployment of FaaS applications │
+└───QuickFaaS-Deployment -> uniform programming model for the deployment │                           of cloud-agnostic FaaS applications │
 └───evaluation -> performance metrics in the form of excel spreadsheets │                 that validate the proposed cloud-agnostic approach